ZiadMahmoud03/Distributed_Image_Processing/README.md

   <li>Worker: Processes images according to the specified operations and uploads the results to Azure Blob Storage.</li>
 </ol>

-<a href="https://drive.google.com/drive/folders/1XeuYIAMhx1omu4jxlUMmWX6BUMGJtcLN?usp=sharing">In this drive you'll find the diagrams related to the systems architecture</a>

 ## Features
 <ul>